-Encore believes that the speed and completeness with which it fills customers' orders is crucial to its ability to expand the market share for its products.
+Encore believes that the speed and completeness with which it fills customers' orders is crucial to its ability to service demand for its products.
 The Company also believes that, for a variety of reasons, many customers strive to maintain lean inventories.
-Because of this trend, the Company seeks to maintain sufficient inventories to satisfy customers' prompt delivery requirements.
+Because of this trend, the Company seeks to maintain sufficient inventories to satisfy customers' orders promptly.